-- Remove from heat and use a pastry brush to brush simple syrup on the whole cake.
+- Remove from heat immediately once the sugar is completely dissolved.
+Use a pastry brush to brush simple syrup on the whole cake.
 Allow to cool completely (3-5 hours).

 For the Final Glaze:

-- Combine maple syrup, maple extract, butter, confectioner’s sugar, salt, and cinnamon in a small bowl.
+- Combine maple syrup, maple extract, confectioner’s sugar, salt, and cinnamon in a medium bowl.

 - Stir gently with a small whisk until smooth.

-- Using a squeeze bottle or a spoon, pour the glaze over the inside and outside of the cake.
+- Using a squeeze bottle or spouted measuring cup, pour the glaze over the inside and outside of the cake.
 Some of the glaze will spill over the sides.

 - Allow the glaze to set up for 15-20 minutes and enjoy!